ahmed-lotfi/alx-system-engineering-devops/0x02-shell_redirections/README.md

 this script will diplay the unique words only that appears once Task 14.
-It must be in that file this script will diplay lines containing the pattern root from file /etc/passwd
+It must be in that file this script will diplay lines containing the pattern root from file /etc/passwd Task 15. count that word
+Display the number of lines that contain the pattern “bin” in the file /etc/passwd